-Delhi election result: Arvind Kejriwal trails BJP’s Parvesh Verma by slim margin
+Delhi election result: Arvind Kejriwal trails BJP’s Parvesh Verma by over 4,000 votes

 Congress candidate Sandeep Dikshit was in third place.

-Aam Aadmi Party chief Arvind Kejriwal was on Saturday trailing against the Bharatiya Janata Party’s Parvesh Verma by a narrow margin in the Delhi Assembly election after eight rounds of counting.
+Aam Aadmi Party chief Arvind Kejriwal was on Saturday trailing the Bharatiya Janata Party’s Parvesh Verma in the Delhi Assembly election.

-At 11.35 am, Kejriwal was trailing his BJP rival by 430 votes from his traditional seat of New Delhi.
-The former Delhi chief minister had secured 16,473 votes, while Verma had bagged 16,903 votes.
-Congress candidate Sandeep Dikshit was in third place with 2,812 votes.
+After 13 rounds of counting at 1.40 pm, Kejriwal was trailing his BJP rival by 4,099 votes from his traditional seat of New Delhi.

+Verma has secured 30,024 votes till now, while the former Delhi chief minister has bagged 25,925 votes.
+Congress candidate Sandeep Dikshit was in third place with 4,541 votes.

 Kejriwal has held the New Delhi Assembly constituency since 2013.